GuanshiyinPusa/ENGR90051_Prototype/README.md

 - The tutors claimed that they wanted the students to be qualifed to be real life engineerings.
 But their linkedin basically shows they have **ZERO** experience in their industry.
 Teaching team is basically nepo babies + DEI.
 - One of the tutor Zoey started her teaching career in Unimelb with the bias that "Local White students always do better than international students."
 What a great start!
 Let's cheer for her.
 She is Chinese btw, even more pathetic.

-## Sounded like you got an option on product to deliver but U don't
+## Sounded like you got options on the final product but U don't
 - 80% people built website (That's why they assigned teams because they need an Software Engineering/EE students in each team).
 - 10% made pesudo website
 - 10% EE students used arduino to make some gadgets(respect!)